How the Middle East crisis has affected sporting events and athletes

 All sporting events in Iran have been cancelled until further notice, including the country's top-flight Persian Gulf Pro League.
 The Bahraini FA has also halted all domestic competitions.

-Qatar's top-flight football league will resume this week after a nationwide suspension of sporting activity imposed amid regional security concerns, the Qatar Stars League Foundation said on Monday.
+Qatar's top-flight football league resumed on March 12 after a nationwide suspension of sporting activity imposed amid regional security concerns, the Qatar Stars League Foundation said.

-The league will return with fixtures on Thursday and Friday, QSL said.